daemonraco/toobasic/docs/uselayout.md

 After all of this you'll find a page saying __Hello World!__.
 ### Nav Bar
-Let's create another action to emule a navigation bar and call it __mynav__:
+Let's create another action to emulate a navigation bar and call it __mynav__:

 * A controller in __ROOTDIR/site/controllers/nav.php__:
 ```php